Living On Campus

 Depending on the severity of the violation, as determined by the college administration, those persons involved can expect college sanctions that range from permanent housing probation to housing contract cancellation and immediate removal from the housing area.
 Permanent probation means the resident will remain on probation in the housing area for as long as a housing contract with Western is held.
 Residents found distributing illegal drugs in the residence halls may have their housing contract cancelled immediately, even if they have not had prior infractions.

 If a vehicle is parked anywhere on college property or college controlled property and illegal drugs or drug paraphernalia are observed in the vehicle, the owner of the vehicle may be found in violation of the campus illegal drugs and drug paraphernalia policy

 Illegal Drug Violation Sanctions

-- First Offense – Nine month housing probation, $250 fine, case turned over to law enforcement and enrollment in intensive drug education with the Wellbeing & Accessibility Center.
+- First Offense – Nine-month housing probation, $100 fine, case turned over to law enforcement

 Outdoor tobacco and vapor use on college property, including the residence halls, is expressly prohibited within twenty five (25) feet of any exterior doorway of any building except as follows.
 Tobacco and vapor use is expressly prohibited within fifty (50) feet of the entrance to the main building located directly south of Rocky Mountain Hall I. Ashtrays are located near all tobacco use signs.
-Both smoking tobacco and chewing 17 tobacco are not allowed to be used inside the residence halls.
+Both smoking tobacco and chewing tobacco are not allowed to be used inside housing.
 Residents who violate this policy may face conduct sanctions.
-(Policy 5420A)
+(Policy 5420A).